OctopusDeploy/blog/blog/2019-11/implementing-db-deployment-process/index.md

 - Developers had to wait until the DBAs finished reviewing their scripts in `Staging` prior to deployment.
 The DBAs couldn't keep up.
 - There was no test data in the developer's local databases; this resulted in them pushing unfinished changes to `Test`.
 They'd then point their code to `Test` so they had data to test with.

-## Automated Database Deployments v2.1
+## Automated database deployments v2.1

-The workgroup met, and we agreed to make the following changes to the process
+The working group met, and we agreed to make the following changes to the process

 - DBAs will only approve changes in `Staging`.
 - Approval in `Staging` will occur after the deployment occurs.